smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 instantiated, then the call to ``identity`` causes its ``identity`` method to also be instantiated.

-When a non-template class or function member of a class template is specialized (implicitly or explicitly), the AST records the relationship between the specialization and the original member in a ``MemberSpecializationInfo`` structure (declared in
+When a **non-templated** class or function member of a class template is specialized (implicitly or explicitly), the AST records the relationship between the specialization and the original member in a ``MemberSpecializationInfo`` structure (declared in